chef-boneyard/inspec-oneview/docs/resources/oneview_servers.md

 * `property` is an attribute returned by OneView
 * `value` is the expected value of the attribute

-All attriubutes are referenced using camel_case, whereas the API will return snakeCase attributes.
+All attriubutes are referenced using camelCase, whereas the API will return snake_case attributes.

 ## Testers